-The entire Bank mission in Chaos Theory.
+The entire Panama bank mission.
 A very open-ended mission that allows you multiple paths of entry into the bank, a wise-cracking Boxed Crook talking you through breaking open the vault, and Sam pulling off a robbery that would impress the Ocean's Eleven crew.
 And the best part is that stealing the money isn't even the point, it's just there to throw off the investigators.

 Fisher: So Lambert, now that I'm holding 50 million bucks, I think it's time we talk about that raise...